towavephone/kostasbariotis.com/blog/React之createContext入门学习/index.md

             warning(
               false,
               'Rendering <Context.Consumer.Provider> is not supported and will be removed in ' + 'a future major release.
-Did you mean to render <Context.Provider> instead?', );
+Did you mean to render <Context.Provider> instead?'
+            );
           }
           return context.Provider;
         },
         set(_Provider) {
           context.Provider = _Provider;
-        },
+        }
       },
       _currentValue: {
         get() {